andredesousa/css-best-practices/README.md

 ## Create the HTML first

 Many designers create their CSS at the same time they create the HTML.
-It seems logical to create both at the same time, but actually we’ll save even more time if we create the entire HTML mockup first.
+It seems logical to create both at the same time, but actually we'll save even more time if we create the entire HTML mockup first.
-The reasoning behind this method is that we know all the elements of our site layout, but we don’t know what CSS we’ll need with our design.
+The reasoning behind this method is that we know all the elements of our site layout, but we don't know what CSS we'll need with our design.
 Creating the HTML layout first allows us to visualize the entire page as a whole and allows us to think of our CSS in a more holistic, top-down manner.

 ## Combine elements with same styles